JetBrains/kotlin-multiplatform-dev-docs/topics/overview/faq.md

 The Android and Desktop targets of Compose Multiplatform are Stable.
 You can use them in production.
 The iOS target is in Alpha, which means that it’s in active development.
 You can use it with caution and expect migration issues.
-The version of Compose Multiplatform for web that is based on WebAssembly is Experimental.You can try it in your pet projects.
+The version of Compose Multiplatform for web that is based on WebAssembly is Experimental.
+You can try it in your pet projects.
 It has the same UI as Compose Multiplatform for iOS, Android, and desktop.

 ### How do I create a new Compose Multiplatform project?

-The [Get started with Compose Multiplatform](multiplatform-getting-started.md) tutorial provides step-by-step instructions for creating a Kotlin Multiplatform project with Compose Multiplatform for Android, iOS, and desktop.
+The [Get started with Compose Multiplatform](compose-multiplatform-getting-started.md) tutorial provides step-by-step instructions for creating a Kotlin Multiplatform project with Compose Multiplatform for Android, iOS, and desktop.
 You can also watch a [video tutorial](https://www.youtube.com/watch?v=5_W5YKPShZ4) on YouTube created by the Kotlin Developer Advocate Sebastian Aigner.